Skip to Content

 Things to do in Stow-on-the-Wold, Cotswolds: A local’s guide

-The highest of the Cotswold towns, hilltop Stow-on-the-Wold lies in the north of the region, surrounded by pretty villages and rolling countryside.
-This historic wool town is known for its market square, its antique shops and its great selection of traditional pubs and inns – making it a Cotswold must-visit.
-Discover the best things to do in Stow-on-the-Wold with our local expert Kate, who gives us an insider’s guide to visiting this charming Cotswold market town.
+The highest of the Cotswold towns, hilltop Stow-on-the-Wold lies in the north of the region and is surrounded by pretty villages and rolling countryside.
+This historic wool town is known for its Market Square, its antique shops and its great selection of traditional pubs and inns – making it a Cotswold must-visit.
+So discover the best things to do in Stow-on-the-Wold with our local expert Kate, who gives us an insider’s guide to visiting this charming Cotswold market town.

 Things to do in Stow-on-the-Wold: A local’s guide